Skip to content

 • Client Components: "use client" directive at top of file, minimize scope

-• Tailwind classes: use cn() utility (from shadcn) for conditional classes — no classnames or clsx separately
+• Tailwind classes: use a cn() utility for conditional classes — no classnames or clsx used separately

 • Forms pattern: